kdolatowski/properties-service-ui/docs/README.md

 ui run (using node 22.18.0)
 1. step into src directory
 2. run command: npm start
+3. browser should be started and navigated to app url, if not start browser and navigate: http://localhost:3000/

 used technologies:
 - react components - for page layout